-El Centro Hispano works to strengthen the community, build bridges, and serves as advocate for equity and inclusion of Hispanic/Latinos in the Triangle area of North Carolina.
+El Centro Hispano works to strengthen the community, build bridges and advocate for equity and inclusion for Hispanics/Latinos in the Triangle Area of North Carolina.

 Message from our President

 The organization began in 1992 as a small program, serving 200 people, located in the basement of the Iglesia de San Andres (now known as Iglesia del Buen Pastor) in Durham.

 Since 1992, the population of Latino residents in our area has grown from 3,000 to 37,000.
 Latinos now make up 13.5% of the population of Durham County and 8.2% of the population of Orange County.
 As the Latino population has grown, so has El Centro Hispano.
 El Centro now has two locations, one in Durham and one in Carrboro-Chapel Hill.
 It is the largest grassroots Latino organization in North Carolina.
 We have an active membership base of more than 1,000 dues-paying members and provide programs and services to more than 10,000 community members annually.